dfsp-spirit/neuro/README.md

 This repo contains a very early version of a [Go](https://go.dev/) module for reading structural neuroimaging file formats.
 Currently supported formats include:

 * [FreeSurfer](https://freesurfer.net) brain surface format: a triangular mesh file format.
-Used for recon-all output files like `<subject>/lh.white`
+Used for recon-all output files like `<subject>/surf/lh.white`.
     - Read file format (function `ReadFsSurface`) into `Mesh` data structure.
     - Export `Mesh` to PLY, STL, OBJ formats.
     - Computation of basic `Mesh` properties (vertex and face count, bounding box, average edge length, total surface area, ...).
 * FreeSurfer curv format: stores per-vertex data (also known as a brain overlay), e.g., cortical thickness at each vertex of the brain mesh.
-Typically used for native space data for a single subject, for recon-all output files like `<subject>/lh.thickness`.
+Typically used for native space data for a single subject, for recon-all output files like `<subject>/surf/lh.thickness`.
     - Read file format (function `ReadFsCurv`)
     - Write file format (function `WriteFsCurv`)
     - Export data to JSON format.
-* FreeSurfer MGH and MGZ formats: store 3-dimensional or 4-dimensional (subject/time dimension) magnetic resonance imaging (MRI) scans of the human brain (e.g., `<subject>/mri/brain.mgz).
-Can also be used to store per-vertex data, including multi-subject data on a common brain template like fsaverage.
+* FreeSurfer MGH and MGZ formats: store 3-dimensional or 4-dimensional (subject/time dimension) magnetic resonance imaging (MRI) scans of the human brain (e.g., `<subject>/mri/brain.mgz`).
+Can also be used to store per-vertex data, including multi-subject data on a common brain template like fsaverage (e.g., files like `<subject>/surf/lh.thickness.fwhm5.fsaverage.mgh`).
 The MGZ format is just gzip-compressed MGH format.
     - Read MGH format (function `ReadFsMgh`)
     - Read MGZ format (function `ReadFsMgh`), without the need to manually decompress first.
+The function handles both MGH and MGZ.
     - Full header information is available, so the image orientation can be reconstructed from the RAS information.
+* FreeSurfer label format: these files store labels, i.e., extra information for a subset of the vertices of a mesh or the voxels of a volume.
+Sometimes per-vertex or per-voxel data is stored in the labels data field, but in other case the relevant information is simply whether or not a certain element (voxel, vertex) is part of the label.
+Used for recon-all output files like `<subject>/label/lh.cortex.label`.
+    - Read ASCII label format (function `ReadFsLabel`, see also the related utility function `VertexIsPartOfLabel`)

 ![Vis](./lhwhite.jpg?raw=true "Visualization of the demo brain mesh.")